0xlen/chalk/_posts/2020-10-20-zero-downtime-deployment-when-using-alb-ingress-controller-on-amazon-eks-and-prevent-502-error.md

 toc_icon: "cog"
 ---

+This article is describing the thing you need to aware when using ALB Ingress Controller (AWS Load Balancer Controller) to do deployment and prevent 502 errors.

 ## What's ALB Ingress Controller

 Kubernetes doesn't involve the Application Load Balancer (ALB) deployment in the native implementation for using Kubernetes service object with `type=LoadBalancer`.
 Therefore, if you would like to expose your container service with Application Load Balancer (ALB) on EKS, it is recommended to integrate with ALB Ingress Controller.

 If you don't know about what is the ALB Ingress Controller, here is an overview diagram to help you catch up:

-{% include figure image_path="/assets/images/posts/2020/10/zero-downtime-deployment-when-using-alb-ingress-controller/controller-design.png" alt="How ALB ingress controller works" caption="How ALB ingress controller works - [source](https://kubernetes-sigs.github.io/aws-alb-ingress-controller/guide/controller/how-it-works/)" %}
+{% include figure image_path="/assets/images/posts/2020/10/zero-downtime-deployment-when-using-alb-ingress-controller/controller-design.png" alt="How ALB ingress controller works" caption="How ALB ingress controller works - [source](https://kubernetes-sigs.github.io/aws-load-balancer-controller/guide/controller/how-it-works/)" %}

 - (1) The controller watches for ingress events from the API server.
 - (2) An ALB (ELBv2) is created in AWS for the new ingress resource.
 This ALB can be internet-facing or internal.